nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/architecture.rst

-  Since the architecture of :ref:`jsr352_batch` conforms to the configuration defined by |jsr352|, the architecture is different from the handler-based architecture, as described in the :ref:`nablarch_architecture of the Nablarch application framework`.
+  Since the architecture of :ref:`jsr352_batch` conforms to the configuration defined by |jsr352|, the architecture is different from the handler-based architecture, as described in the :ref:`nablarch_architecture` .

   In :ref:`jsr352_batch`, cross processing such as those performed by the handler (log output and transaction control, etc.) is realized by using a listener defined by |jsr352|